 The summer of 2012 saw the completion of a new Sports Centre on site, with sports hall, swimming pool, climbing wall, fitness suite and dance studio.

-Simultaneously, the purchase of Aquis Court, a very large office building adjacent to the School, has provided spacious, modern facilities for the Sixth Form, with new Common Room, private study area, cafeteria and classrooms.
-The School shop has been relocated to a part of the building with convenient parking and one self-contained wing of Aquis Court houses the Art Department in spacious new facilities.
+Simultaneously, the purchase of Aquis Court has provided spacious, modern facilities for the Sixth Form, with a Common Room, private study area, cafeteria and classrooms.
+The School shop is located in a part of the building with convenient parking and one self-contained wing of Aquis Court houses the Art Department in spacious new facilities.

 This in turn has opened up other areas of the School for redevelopment, providing day rooms for pupils, a refectory in what was the gymnasium and the evolution of the Hall, formerly a multi-function dining/assembly hall and theatre, into a dedicated home for the Music Department and Centre for the Performing Arts.